romcal/romcal/README.md

 }
 ```

-The first 7 objects define locale keys used by `src/lib/Seasons.js` when generating litugical dates.
+The first 7 objects define locale keys used by `src/lib/Seasons.js` when generating liturgical dates.

 The `celebrations`, `general` and `national` objects will hold localizations for `src/lib/Celebrations.js`, `src/calendars/general.js` and `src/calendars/<country>.js` respectively where the celebrations `key` is used as the identifier for localization purposes.